Disentangled and Self-Explainable Node Representation Learning: Experiments

-We conduct large-scale experiments to answer the following research questions. \begin{itemize} \item \textbf{Human understandability:} How comprehensible and sparse are the explanation substructures generated by \approach? \item \textbf{Structural disentanglement:} Do the disentangled subgraphs reveal intrinsic properties of node embeddings, like feature correlations and latent positions? \item \textbf{Utility for downstream tasks:} Are the identified substructures plausible and coherent enough to serve as explanations in downstream tasks?
+\textbf{(RQ1) Human understandability:} How comprehensible and sparse are the explanation substructures generated by \approach? \\ \textbf{(RQ2) Structural disentanglement:} Do the disentangled subgraphs reveal intrinsic properties of node embeddings, like feature correlations and latent positions? \\ \textbf{(RQ3) Utility for downstream tasks:} Are the identified substructures plausible and coherent enough to serve as explanations in downstream tasks?